-Evidence that Mark was probably focusing on a Roman audience is the fact that a number of words he used for soldiers and officials are the Latin words which he transliterated into Greek rather than using the normal Greek words for those individuals.
+[Introduction to the Gospels:] Evidence that Mark was probably focusing on a Roman audience is the fact that a number of words he used for soldiers and officials are the Latin words which he transliterated into Greek rather than using the normal Greek words for those individuals.
 Mark also explained facts which would be unfamiliar to Romans such as Jewish rituals, coinage, pharisaical customs, the Passover, and certain Aramaic words.
 (See Mark 5:41; 7:3-4,34; 12:12; 14:12; 15:34.)

-Luke
+The Gospel of Luke

 [Introduction to the Gospels:] Who was the author of Luke and Acts?
 What was his profession?
 Was he a Jew?
 Did he write primarily for Jews?
 Who was Theophilus?
-Was Luke a first-hand witness of the events about which he wrote?
+When and from whom did Luke first learn of Jesus?
+(Acts 16:6-10) Was Luke a first-hand witness of the events about which he wrote?
 (Luke 1:2-3) Where did he get his information?
 What picture of God would you have if you had only Luke?
-Do you think Luke received any first-hand direct revelation to be included in this book?
+Do you think Luke received any first-hand, direct revelation that he included in this book?
 Where did he do his research?
-When and from whom did Luke first learn of Jesus?
-(Acts 16:6-10) Why would this prosperous Greek physician apparently suddenly give up everything and cast his lot with that little-known group of Jewish “believers”?
+Why would this prosperous Greek physician apparently suddenly give up everything and cast his lot with that little-known group of Jewish “believers”?

+[Introduction to the Gospels:] Consider this introduction to Luke’s Gospel in the SDA Bible Commentary.